aplteam/MarkAPL/MarkAPL.md

   However, more than once a bug was reported regarding unintentional line breaks which were accidentally caused by adding two spaces at the end of a paragraph or a list item.
 Therefore with version 1.3 this ill-designed feature was removed from **_MarkAPL_**.

   Note that there are other --- and better --- ways to achieve the same goal: see [Line breaks](#) for details.

+* [Special attributes](#) are partly implemented with a syntax that differs slightly from Markdown Extra, and with good reasons.

 #### Not implemented